maelick/GitHub-API-Helpers/README.md

 # GitHub-API-Helpers

-Provide several (simple) tools to help the use of GitHub API.
+Provide several (simple) tools to help the use of GitHub API and some IPython Notebooks that underlined the step for our experiments.

 ## Installation